-The Journal of Character Education (Volume 14(1), 2018) published an extensive 15-year review research study.
-It documents the development of the Character Development & Leadership Program and the supporting research studies since 2003.
+In 2018, the Journal of Character Education, Volume 14(1), published an extensive 15-year study.
+This study documents the development of the Character Development & Leadership Program and the supporting research studies since 2003.
 It also highlights how the CD&L Program is aligned with the ELA common core standards and how the 10 lesson plans per trait address the individual learning styles of students.
 This is a summary report that identifies the findings and trends from the individual yearly reports that can be accessed further down this page.
 We feel that this report in addition to the annual reports listed below will suffice when someone asks if this is “evidence-based,” or if districts want to use categorical funds to purchase the CD&L Program.

 With over 2,500 schools participating from all 50 states and 8 countries, this has become one of the largest research studies at the secondary level on character education in America.
 Each school that uses this curriculum has the option of participating in the research package for a nominal fee.
 This includes students taking online pre-surveys at the beginning of the semester and post-surveys at the end of the semester.
 We analyze 84 different variables and break these variables into 3 Desirable Attribute Scales and 6 Undesirable Attribute Scales.
 In addition, we ask students to evaluate the program and the level to which it improved their lives.
 CD&L provides each participating school with an “all-schools” report and an “individual school report, allowing principals and teachers to understand how well this curriculum is working at their respective school.
 The following is a summary of the research package and what the reports entail.